 Small Actions To Make Big Changes

 Taking small actions each day can combine to have a massive impact on your wellbeing and effect big changes.
-Whether its taking time to meet with a friend, get active in the gym, or spend some time in nature, it all can help to reduce stress and improve your general wellbeing.
-Here's some of our top small actions that you can take to effect a positive change.
+Whether its taking time to meet with a friend, get active in the gym, or spend some time on a hobby; it can all help to reduce stress and improve your general wellbeing.
+Here's some of our favourite little actions, that you can take, to effect a positive change.

 Stress Awareness Month - Connect With Someone

-Taking time out of you day to speak with a friend or colleague is a great way to open up and check in to see how they're doing.
-Whether its grabbing a coffee, going to the gym or playing sport together, spending time with someone is a great way to talk through any worries or feelings that may be causing you stress.
+Taking time out of you day to speak with a friend or colleague is a great way to open up and check-in to see how they're doing.
+Whether its grabbing a coffee, going to the gym, or playing sport together; spending time with someone is a great way to talk through anything that may be causing you stress.

 Connecting with someone can also provide a sense of belonging and community to reduce feelings of loneliness.
 Building a community is key to everything we do here at Oriam.
-From our fitness and tennis classes, to walking football and netball, Oriam is a great place to meet new people to build connections and share a love of sport.
+From our fitness and tennis classes, to walking football and netball, Oriam is a great place to meet new people, build connections, and share a love of sport.

 Sleep is key to managing your wellbeing.
-It provides the necessary rest we need to function and be at our best alongside offering time to relax in a calming environment.
-Taking small steps to improve your bedtime routine can have a big impact on your general wellbeing and levels of stress.
-Simple steps you can take to prioritise sleep include minimising screen time, avoiding caffeine later in the day, and creating a clean and restful sleep environment to maximise your rest.
+It provides the necessary rest we need for our bodies to repair, and to perform at our best through the day.
+Taking small steps to improve your bedtime routine can have a big impact on your general wellbeing and stress levels.
+Simple steps you can take to prioritise sleep include: reducing screen time before bed, avoiding caffeine later in the day, and creating a clean and restful sleep environment to maximise your rest.

 Stress Awareness Month - Move Your Way

 Getting active and moving in your own way is a great way to de-stress and manage your wellbeing.
-This can mean different things to different people.
-Whether you enjoy walking, running, working out in the gym, attending a class or playing sport, getting active and moving is great for reducing and managing stress.
+Being active can look different for everyone.
+Whether you enjoy walking, working out in the gymattending a class or playing sport; getting active is great for reducing and managing stress.

-We have a wide range of activities perfect for staying active and moving here at Oriam.
-From walking routes across campus and parkrun, to our gym and world class sports facilities, Oriam offers something for everyone.
+We have a wide range of activities perfect for staying active here at Oriam.
+From walking routes across campus and Parkrun, to our gym and world class sports facilities, Oriam offers something for everyone.

 Woodland Walk

-Fresh air, natural light and time in nature are all good for the soul.
-Head out for a walk or run in green spaces to clear your head, do a little gardening if you have access to a garden or take some time to look after your indoor plants.
-If you’re an animal lover, caring for animals has also shown great benefits for your mental health.
-If you don’t have pets of your own, there are opportunities to volunteer at animal organisations like rescue centres, community farms or Riding for the Disabled where you can support a good cause and boost your own wellbeing.
-For the safety of yourself and the animals, please always ask the owner’s permission before petting or feeding animals that aren’t your own.
+Fresh air, natural light, and time in nature are all good for the soul.
+Head out for a walk or a run in green spaces to clear your head.
+Do a little gardening if you have access to a garden, or take some time to look after your indoor plants also works.
+Caring for animals has also shown great benefits for your mental health.
+If you don’t have pets of your own, there are opportunities to volunteer at organisations like rescue centres, community farms or Riding for the Disabled where you can support a good cause and boost your own wellbeing.
+Just remember to always ask the owner’s permission before petting or feeding any animals that aren’t your own!
+This helps keep you and the animals safe and comfortable.

 Stress Awareness Month - Breathe Deep